-Use our employee exit survey questions and templates to get started today.
+One way to get these answers is with an exit interview questionnaire, which will provide valuable insights.
+Use SurveyPlanet’s employee exit survey questions and templates to get started today.

-Conducting an exit survey when someone quits can help you gather valuable feedback regarding why they are leaving, what they disliked about working at your company, what they liked, and new policies to prevent other employees from leaving for the same reasons.
+Conducting an exit survey when someone quits helps assemble valuable feedback regarding why they are leaving, what they disliked about their workplace, what they liked, and new policies that might prevent other employees from leaving for similar reasons.

 Sign up for a free SurveyPlanet account so you can start gaining insight and prevent turnover in the future.